ipoom-jeong/gaudi-lab/research/index.md

 ### **CPU Core Microarchitectures and Multi-core Architectures**

 The Central Processing Unit (CPU) plays a crucial role in a system by running applications and system software, managing system resources, and interacting with I/O devices, among other functions.
-We are
+We are exploring advanced microarchitectural techniques (_e.g._, dynamic scheduling and speculation) and multi-core architectures (_e.g._, heterogeneous multi-core and simultaneous multi-threading architectures) to improve performance and energy efficiency of the CPU.

 {% include button.html flip=true style="bare" %}